JamesMartinGithub/Tyre-Stock-Checker/README.md

 - Parsing of .xlsx (excel spreadsheet) and .csv files
 - Android Room with SQL for persistent storage
 - Lazy loading of fragments for performance and to reduce memory usage
+- Unit and integration testing with GitHub actions continuous integration

 ## Features:
 - Importing of .xlsx and .csv files